google/googletest/docs/reference/matchers.md

 | `Property(&class::property, m)` | `argument.property()` (or `argument->property()` when `argument` is a plain pointer) matches matcher `m`, where `argument` is an object of type _class_.
 The method `property()` must take no argument and be declared as `const`. |
 | `Property(property_name, &class::property, m)` | The same as the two-parameter version, but provides a better error message.

+{: .callout .warning}
+Warning: Don't use `Property()` against member functions that you do not own, because taking addresses of functions is fragile and generally not part of the contract of the function.

 **Notes:**

 *   You can use `FieldsAre()` to match any type that supports structured